Find out more about Backup Software

 Get to know each product with free trial

-We recommend you start your search for the best backup software by using the free trial plans offered by leading apps.
+We recommend you start your search for the best backup software platforms by using the free trial plans or demo offered by leading backup software providers.
 This will enable to check out each system’s features free of cost, do a comparison of different tools and gauge which one fits your needs.
 You can check whether following popular systems offer a free trial: Carbonite, Veritas NetBackup, NetApp Backup and Recovery, Code42 CrashPlan, and Acronis Backup and Recovery.
 These applications have high rankings in our backup software reviews, so try them out.

 - Individual users can use backup software to safeguard their files and folders on their personal computers.